 In my experience, insurance companies often substantially increase their settlement offers once a lawsuit has been filed.
 In some instances I have had insurance companies settle cases quickly for twice their original offer once I filed a lawsuit.

-If the police arrived to your car accident, then they likely summarized the accident and crash scene in a crash report.
+If the police arrived to your car accident, then they likely summarized the accident and crash scene in a Police crash report.
 Often, people aren't aware of the police crash report and may not have seen their own car accident report, but it can contain important information regarding your incident.
-Of course, your own lawyer that you retain will be able to get an official copy of your accident report and share that with you.
+Of course, your own lawyer will be able to get an official copy of your accident report and share that with you and it is a good idea for you to review what it says.

 Contact me as soon as you are able so that I can handle the insurance companies and paperwork, and you can focus on recovering.